 Schmidt-McNulty has been in the Fitness Industry for over 20 years as a presenter, author and instructor.
 She has written/published several articles on topics such as gravity vs. buoyancy, cancer and exercise, metabolic syndrome, diabetes and cardiovascular risk factors.
 She also has had several roles promoting fitness/wellness programs in corporate, hospital and university settings.
 Schmidt-McNulty was on the academic team to develop/initiate the Fitness Management Degree program at what is now Purdue University Northwest in 1999.

 * 5/2/17 Volunteer Dare2tri event - Assisted Disabled Veterans training for swim portion for a local triathlon. * 6/20/17 - Nursing Camp - Educated high school students on taking vital signs, blood pressures and the nursing process.

 Leadership in the Profession

 Tivity Health - Silver Sneakers Program, Instructor Coordinator for Northwest Indiana

 Munster Swim Club, Assistant Swim Coach for Age Group Swimmers

 Greater Chicago Chapter of Arthritis Foundation, Instructor, trainer and volunteer

 2011 - present - Registered Nurse, State of Indiana

 2017 - Certificate in Adult Heart Rhythms, American Heart Association

-Bachelors of Science in Exercise Science; Minor in Psychology, Indiana University, 1994
+BS, Exercise Science; minor in Psychology, Indiana University, 1994